pmem/pcj/README.md

 14. AtomicReference
 15. ByteBuffer

-This Java library uses the libpmemobj library from the Non-Volatile Memory Library (NVML).
+This Java library uses the libpmemobj library from the Persistent Memory Development Kit (PMDK).
-For more information on NVML, please visit http://pmem.io and https://github.com/pmem/nvml.
+For more information on PMDK, please visit http://pmem.io and https://github.com/pmem/pmdk.

 For a brief introduction on use of the library, please see [Introduction.txt](Introduction.txt).